 The mount that comes with the Garmin Dash Cam 20 and Garmin Dash Cam 10 is the typical suction cup with 17mm ball on the end.
 This is the same one that is found on the ageless Garmin Nuvi line of GPS devices.
 If you are here because your suction mount has failed, take a moment to read our article on reviving a suction cup mount.
 If that doesn’t address your issue consider a replacement that’s sure to work out a little better.
 The Arkon Garmin Nuvi Suction Cup Mount comes with a 2-year warranty and has adjustment abilities not found in the stock Garmin mount.
 Although the mount is primarily sold for a Garmin Nuvi GPS, it also fits the Garmin Dash Cam because it uses the same 17mm ball as the GPS models.

 Another interesting windshield mounting option for both the Garmin Dash Cam 20 and Dash Cam 10 is the Arkon Flexible Suction Cup Mount.
-This mount features a 7-inch flexible gooseneck that permits an infinite number of positions for your camera.
+This is the mount featured in the accompanying photo.
+The mount features a 7-inch flexible gooseneck that permits an infinite number of positions for your camera.
 The suction cup has a vacuum lock to get a good grip on your windshield.
-It also comes with an adhesive dash disk if you want to use it on your dashboard instead of your windshield.
-This is an option to consider if residing in a state that doesn’t allow windshield mounts.

 There are a variety of other locations to mount your Garmin Dash Cam 20 or Dash Cam 10.
 A popular location for mounting a camera is the sun visor.
 You would want to use the passenger visor to keep it out-of-the-way of the driver.
 The presence of the camera will render the visor somewhat useless since it will need to be in the up position versus being used to block the sun.
 The Arkon Garmin Nuvi Sun Visor Mount has the 17mm ball needed to mount your camera.
 It clips over the top of the visor your Dash Cam will snap onto the mount.